Samizo-AITL/ai-control-safety-package/index.md

 > **A design framework for deciding where AI must NOT be used.**

-🚧 **Currently under development (design framework stage).**
+🚧 **Design framework stage (concept and structure finalized).**
 This package is **not a deployable product** and **not a certification scheme**.
 It is a **design- and governance-level framework** for making *defensible decisions* about AI / LLM usage in control systems.
+Practical engagements and case applications are forthcoming.

+This package is intended for **control engineers, technical leads, and decision-makers** responsible for **system safety and accountability**.

 ---